ArinKothari/ingredient-phrase-tagger/README.md

 3. Run the following command to start the build process (this will take some time)

          docker build --tag phrase-tagger .

    This creates a local image on docker so you can start from step 4 from next time.
-4. Finally run the following command to create and run the library container:
+5. Finally run the following command to create and run the library container:

        docker run -it --rm phrase-tagger /bin/bash

-## Usage
+## Quick Start

 The most common usage is to train the model with a subset of our data, test the model against a different subset, then visualize the results.
 We provide a shell